owengraphs/Poverty-and-Academic-Success/README.md

 Questions include:

--How does poverty affect academic preformance across elementary schoolers, middle schoolers and high schoolers?
+-How does poverty affect academic performance across elementary schoolers, middle schoolers and high schoolers?

 -How do these findings change when looking at specific kinds of tests, like math or reading